Note: This post ceased tracking COVID data on June 21, 2022

-COVID-19 has spread across the globe with devastating impacts.
-The charts and maps below will update to show the most recent data on case numbers and deaths, internationally and in the US.
+Since the WHO declared COVID-19 a pandemic in March 2020, the disease has had devastating impacts across the globe.
+The charts and maps below will update to show the most recent data on cases, hospitalization, and deaths.

 This is what epidemiologists call an epidemic curve, showing the number of new cases per day.
 Because there are weekly patterns in the reporting of cases — with a lag in reporting data over the weekend — we have also plotted a line showing the seven-day rolling average of new cases to reveal the overall trend.
 The number of recorded cases also depends on the extent of testing for the virus, which has greatly expanded since the start of the pandemic.